James Robson (Oz): Season 5

 When Robson visits the infirmary, prison dentist Dr. Tariq Faraj tells him that he has gum disease and needs new gums grafted from a cadaver.
 Robson hurls racial slurs at the Pakistani dentist, but agrees to the surgery.
 After the surgery, however, Faraj takes revenge by telling Robson that his new gums are from a Black man.
 Panicked, Robson asks Schillinger for advice, and Schillinger confers with the outside leader of the Aryan nations.
 The two leaders conclude that, if in fact Robson received these gums, then he is to be cast out of the gang, as he is no longer considered "pure".
 Faraj secretly pays Black inmate Arnold "Poet" Jackson to spread the word about Robson's gums, which actually are those of a Black man.
-In the cafeteria, Poet and Ryan O'Reilly, who hate Robson, announce to the entire prison population that Robson has "dirty ghetto gums".
+In the cafeteria, Poet and Ryan O'Reilly, who hate Robson, announce to the entire prison population that Robson has "dirty ghetto gums" the inmates amused by this.
 Furious, Robson demands to know whose gums were put in his mouth and attacks Faraj, who, after hitting him in the mouth with a phone, lets him know he purposely used gums from a Black man for the transplant.
 Robson is put in solitary confinement and, as the outside Aryan Nation leaders learn where his new gums came from, Schillinger reluctantly kicks Robson out of the Brotherhood.
+After release from solitary, brotherhood members (physically and metaphorically) turn their backs on him refusing to associate.

 Desperate to get back in, Robson buys heroin to use as an anaesthetic in an attempt to personally remove his new gums with a razorblade.
 The heroin turns out to be woefully inadequate as a painkiller, with Robson being almost immediately overcome with severe pain and bringing guards to his cell with his loud screams, and he is thrown once again into solitary confinement.